Pala Empire

 Dharmapala (810 AD to 850 AD)

-• Dharmapala was a significant ruler of the Pala Dynasty in ancient India.
-Dharmapala ruled during the late 8th and early 9th centuries CE, approximately from 770 to 810 CE.
+• Dharmapala ruled during the late 8th and early 9th centuries CE, approximately from 770 to 810 CE.

-• After the death of Father Gopal, the founder of the Pala dynasty, his son Dharmapala ascended the throne in 810 AD.
+• After the death of Father Gopal, his son Dharmapala ascended the throne in 810 AD.

 • Dharmapala expanded Pala territory by conquering the Kamarupa kingdom.

-• Within a few days of his accession to the throne, he was embroiled in a tri-power conflict (tripartite struggle) between Pala of Bengal, the Gurjara-Pratihara dynasty of Malwa, the Rashtrakuta dynasty of Deccan for dominance of Kanauj.
+• He was embroiled in a tri-power conflict (tripartite struggle) between Pala of Bengal, the Gurjara-Pratihara dynasty of Malwa, the Rashtrakuta dynasty of Deccan for dominance of Kanauj.

 • He defeated Indrayudha of Kanauj and placed his chosen Chakrayudha on the throne of Kanauj.